-The Congress of South African Trade Unions joins all South Africans in celebrating this year’s Freedom Day, marking the twenty-seventh anniversary of our first democratic elections.
-The date of the 27th of April 1994 is the day that gave the people of this country hope for a better life after centuries of suffering, struggles, and sacrifice.
+he Congress of South African Trade Unions joins all South Africans in celebrating this year’s Freedom Day, marking the twenty eighth anniversary of our first democratic elections.
+There was hope on the 27th of April 1994 that the new administration was going to do away with the inherited privileges of the minority and transform the economy to accommodate the previously disadvantaged majority.

-Recently, we are confronted with the twin curses of racism and gender-based violence.
-The most disturbing development though is the resurfacing of narrow Africanism, including tribalism, something that was at the heart of the apartheid strategy.
+On top of unemployment and poverty, the country is dealing with the twin curses of racism and gender-based violence.
+Another most disturbing development is the growing xenophobia and tribalism, things that were at the heart of the apartheid strategy of divide and conquer.

 Happy Freedom Day to all!